darwinia-network/docs/docs/learn/collator-staking.md

 ## Development

-If you want to learn how to interact with these Collator Staking module, pleast vist the [Staking Precompile Page](./ethereum-compatibility/precompiles/staking.md), be aware that this contract may be deprecated in future versions.
+If you want to learn how to interact with these Collator Staking module, please visit the [Staking Precompile Page](../build/precompiles/staking.md), be aware that this contract may be deprecated in future versions.